Log in

 Games.
 Football, tennis, fencing, cricket, swimming, athletics, netball, basketball, badminton, squash, rounders.
 There is no cadet force.

-to assist children, whose families would not be able to afford an independent school education, to attend the School.
+assist children, whose families would not be able to afford an independent school education, to attend the School (means-tested)

 Bootham Old Scholars’ Association.
 There is an annual Reunion in York during the second weekend in May, as well as a Sports Reunion in March.
 The Bootham Old Scholars’ Association has branches in all parts of the country and Eire.